 The coverage analysis is prepared by UAHS Research Administration with the information provided in the Research Intake Form (RIF).
 Billing designations are determined using published clinical care guidelines, Local and National Coverage Determinations (NCDs/LCDs), and Principal Investigator input.

 As of October 1, 2017, Research Administration will no longer require a reviewed schedule of events for coverage analysis development.
-Instead, Research Administration will ask the Principal Investigator to review and sign the coverage analysis after it has been approved by our medical partner.
+Instead, once the coverage analysis has been approved by our medical partner, Research Administration will ask the Principal Investigator to review the coverage analysis and sign the Coverage Analysis Review Memo.